-- · Hold a Baccalaureate degree in nursing (BSN) from an accredited institution. - Have a minimum Cumulative Grade Point Average of 3.0 (4.0 scale) overall or 3.0 on the last 60 hours of undergraduate work. - Hold a current, unencumbered license to practice as a Registered Nurse.
+- Hold a Bachelor of Science in Nursing (BSN) from an ACEN or CCNE accredited program of nursing from a regionally accredited college or university. - Have a minimum Cumulative Grade Point Average of 3.0 (4.0 scale) overall to be considered for acceptance to the Nurse Educator or Nurse Administration option/certificate. - Have a minimum overall Cumulative Grade Point Average of 3.25 (4.0 scale) to be considered for acceptance to the Family Nurse Practitioner or the Adult Gerontology Acute Care Nurse Practitioner option/certificate - Hold a current, unencumbered license to practice as a Registered Nurse.
 The unencumbered RN license must be active in the state where clinical practice is scheduled or a compact state. - Individuals admitted pending NCLEX-RN examination results are required to withdraw from the program at the end of the first semester if the examination is not passed.

-The individual may reapply for admission upon successful completion of the licensing examination - Have successfully completed a graduate-level descriptive and inferential statistics course with a grade of "B" or above.
-(For NA option only) - Provide verification documentation of 1,500 RN practice hours prior to admission to the FNP option
+The individual may reapply for admission upon successful completion of the licensing examination.

+Provide verification documentation of 1,500 RN practice hours prior to admission to the FNP option